-Nitzanim: Four Integrated Programs of Jewish Learning for Kids & Families
+Nitzanim: Five Integrated Programs of Jewish Learning for Kids & Families

 Meeting Your Family’s Learning needs

 Ner Shalom’s Nitzanim Program is here to meet your family’s learning needs.
 We do that through family-wide experiential learning (usually in nature), Hebrew study, and B.Mitzvah preparation.
 These program components complement and support each other.
-Under the leadership of Youth & Families Education Director Mia Zimman, and with the involvement of Rabbi Irwin and a skilled faculty, we look forward to helping your family enrich your sense of Jewish values, connection, literacy, and practice.
+Under the leadership of Youth & Family Education Director Mia Zimman, and with the involvement of Rabbi Irwin and our highly skilled faculty, we look forward to helping your family enrich your sense of Jewish values, connection, literacy, and practice.
+Ner Shalom membership is not required for enrollment in Nitzanim.

 Your Trusty Faculty